Our staff are experts at welcoming campers! Here are a few things you can do to prepare them (and you!)

 - Arrange with friends or relatives for your child to have the experience of going to bed away from home.

-- Prepare your child for independent living by allowing choice of clothing each day and being responsible for his/her own personal hygiene.
+- Prepare your child for independent living by allowing choice of clothing each day and being responsible for their own personal hygiene.

 - Problem solve with your child, i.e., “What if you don’t feel too well one day?”, “What if you lost your swim suit?”.